fbpx

 Small laundry in an apartment

 Build functionality into your nook.
-Add a pull-out bench (point 3) for folding or unpacking groceries—a compact laundry solution that slides away when done.
-Install wall hooks or a pegboard (point 2) for bags, coats, or leashes, ideal for a mudroom setup.
-A small sink handles soaking stains or washing boots, a practical touch for Auckland’s rainy days.
-For pet owners, a low shelf or drawer stores food and grooming tools, turning your laundry into a pet station.
+Add a pull-out bench (point 3) for folding or unpacking groceries — it slides away when done.
+Install wall hooks or a pegboard (point 2) for bags, coats, or leashes, which works well for a mudroom setup.
+A small sink handles soaking stains or washing boots — a practical touch for Auckland’s rainy days.
+For pet owners, a low shelf or drawer stores food and grooming tools, turning your laundry into a pet station too.

-Customize your nook to your home’s style.
+Customise your nook to suit your home’s style.
 In a Devonport villa, timber cubbies and a tiled floor echo heritage charm while managing muddy shoes.
 In a Newmarket apartment, sleek cabinets and a fold-down table keep it modern and uncluttered.
-Use moisture-resistant materials—laminated wood or powder-coated metal—to withstand Auckland’s humidity.
-Our team at Little Giants crafts bespoke solutions, ensuring your nook fits both your space and your aesthetic.
+Use moisture-resistant materials — laminated wood or powder-coated metal — to handle Auckland’s humidity.
+Our team at Little Giants builds bespoke solutions, so your nook fits both your space and how you want it to look.

 Storage Smarts

-Maximise storage without crowding.
-Wall cabinets above appliances (Point 2) hold cleaning supplies or bulk buys, while under-bench drawers stash shoes or toys.
-In a Mount Eden home, we added a slim pull-out basket for dirty laundry, keeping it hidden yet accessible.
-Open shelves with baskets bring a Kiwi touch—woven or natural finishes are popular.
-This keeps your multi-purpose nook organised and airy.
+Get the most out of storage without crowding the space.
+Wall cabinets above appliances (point 2) hold cleaning supplies or bulk buys, while under-bench drawers stash shoes or toys.
+In a Mount Eden home, we added a slim pull-out basket for dirty laundry — hidden yet easy to get to.
+Open shelves with baskets bring a natural Kiwi touch — woven or natural finishes work well.
+This keeps your multi-purpose nook organised and feeling open.

-A multi-purpose laundry nook stretches your square footage, a game-changer in Auckland’s smaller homes (often 120–180m²).
+A multi-purpose laundry nook stretches your square footage — a real win in Auckland’s smaller homes (often 120–180m²).
 It’s ideal for open-plan layouts where a standalone laundry feels wasteful.
-Landlords can market it as a premium feature, appealing to tenants who value versatility.
-Plus, it’s budget-friendly—add a few elements to your existing setup rather than renovating an entire room.
+Landlords can market it as a premium feature that tenants value for its versatility.
+And it’s budget-friendly — add a few elements to your existing setup rather than renovating an entire room.

 Installation Tips

-Plan your plumbing and power first—sinks or extra outlets need professional hookup in Auckland’s older homes.
+Plan your plumbing and power first — sinks or extra outlets need professional hookup in Auckland’s older homes.
 Secure heavy features like cabinets to studs or concrete, especially with earthquakes in mind.
 Allow airflow around appliances; a multi-purpose nook gets busy, so ventilation prevents dampness.
-Little Giants can install a custom setup, ensuring every piece works together seamlessly.
-DIYers can start with off-the-shelf units, but pros handle the quirks of Auckland’s diverse builds.
+Little Giants can install a custom setup, making sure every piece works together properly.
+DIYers can start with off-the-shelf units, but pros handle the quirks of Auckland’s varied housing stock better.

 Cost Considerations

-This laundry design approach turns awkward angles into functional zones, making it a top choice among small laundry ideas that our clients adore.
-Corners are often overlooked, yet they’re perfect for squeezing in a laundry when floor space is tight.
-A corner setup tucks appliances into an L-shaped configuration, freeing up the room’s center for movement or storage.
-In Auckland’s apartments, villas, and bungalows—where layouts can be quirky or constrained—this small laundry idea NZ maximizes efficiency without needing a dedicated room.
-It’s ideal for a Ponsonby flat with a tight kitchen nook or a Mount Eden villa with an odd hallway corner.
+Corners are often wasted space — but they’re actually perfect for squeezing in a laundry when floor area is tight.
+A corner setup tucks appliances into an L-shaped configuration, freeing up the room’s centre for movement or storage.
+In Auckland’s apartments, villas, and bungalows — where layouts can be quirky or constrained — this approach gets real efficiency without needing a dedicated room.
+It works well in a Ponsonby flat with a tight kitchen nook or a Mount Eden villa with an odd hallway corner.

 Designing Your Corner Laundry

 Start with your appliances.
-Stack a washer and dryer (Point 1) in one corner arm to save floor space, then use the adjacent arm for a slim countertop or sink.
-A 1.5m x 1.5m corner is enough for a basic setup—perfect for Auckland’s smaller footprints.
-At Little Giants, we suggest a 600mm-wide stack paired with a 300–400mm-deep bench, leaving room to maneuver.
+Stack a washer and dryer (point 1) in one corner arm to save floor space, then use the adjacent arm for a slim countertop or sink.
+A 1.5m x 1.5m corner is enough for a basic setup — well suited to Auckland’s smaller footprints.
+At Little Giants, we suggest a 600mm-wide stack paired with a 300–400mm-deep bench, leaving room to move.
 Add a corner cabinet above for detergents, blending form and function.

 corner laundry